How to Monitor Data Quality: A Detailed Guide

 Most common errors in Google Tag Manager:

-2. The index in the tag doesn’t match the parameter in Google Analytics, creating a risk that values will be passed to the wrong parameters.
+2. The index in the tag doesn't match the parameter in Google Analytics 4, creating a risk that values will be passed to the wrong parameters.
 For example, say you specified the index of the number of users parameter in GTM for the item rating parameter.
-This error is likely to be immediately found when building reports, but you’ll no longer be able to influence the collected data.
+This error is likely to be immediately found when building reports, but you'll no longer be able to influence the collected data.

 4. Enhanced ecommerce tracking is not enabled.

-5. The start trigger isn’t configured correctly.
-For example, the regular expression for triggering X is written incorrectly or there’s an error in the event name.
+5. The start trigger isn't configured correctly.
+For example, the regular expression for triggering X is written incorrectly, or there's an error in the event name.

-Testing the implementation of Google Analytics
+Testing the Implementation of Google Analytics 4

 The last stage of testing is testing directly on the site.
-This stage requires more technical knowledge because you’ll need to watch the code, check how the container is installed, and read the logs.
-So you need to be savvy and use the right tools.
+This stage requires more technical knowledge because you'll need to watch the code, check how the container is installed, and read the logs.
+So, you need to be savvy and use the right tools.

 Why test embedded metrics?